scipy-conference/scipy_proceedings/papers/varun_kapoor/00_varunclaudia.rst

 ---------------------
 We have presented a workflow to do segmentation, tracking and track analysis of cells in 3D for cells of irregular shape and intensity distribution.
 For performing the segmentation we developed a jupyter notebook based python package VollSeg that combines the strengths of semantic and instance segmentation methods based on deep learning to deliver good performance for segmenting membrane labelled cells in 3D.
 Post-segmentation we create a csv file containing the information about the cells inside a region of interest which serves as an input to Btrackmate, the Fiji plugin we created for doing the tracking.
 The tracking software uses existing track editing interface of Trackmate and saves the track information as an xml file.
 To view and analyze such volumetric tracks we created napatrackmater, a python package to export such trajectories as track layer of Napari and we provide jupyter notebook based enviornment for track analysis with two example notebooks.

 The tools that we present here can also be useful for segmentation of cells coming from other organisms, imaging modalities as our method can be applied to segment cells that go beyond the star convex polyhedra.
-The example jupyter notebooks provided for track analysis can also be extended to compute other cell dynamical quantities such as motility, microtubule dynamical growth rates, catastrophe and rescue frequencies, co-localization analysis post tracking etc.
+The example jupyter notebooks provided for track analysis can also be extended to compute other cell dynamical quantities such as motility, microtubule dynamical growth rates, catastrophe and rescue frequencies :cite:`Kapoor2019`, co-localization analysis post tracking etc.

 Acknowledgements